Eloho: Early life and background

 Efemuai was born, Eloho Jocelyn Efemuai, on 20 July 1973, the youngest daughter of Ifoghale Amata and Joy Omotoyinbo, the sister of Fred Amata and Zach Amata.
 Her nephew is Jeta Amata.

 Music career

-Her music recording career started in 2014, with the studio album, Arise, while it was released on 15 March 2014.
-She released, Unrestrained, the second studio album, on 29 July 2016.
+Her music recording career started in 2014, with the studio album, Arise, which was released on 15 March 2014.
+She released Unrestrained, her second studio album, on 29 July 2016.
 The single, "He's Alive", was released on her birthday, 20 July, on her YouTube channel.